You can see flat-footed players when you’re watching soccer. Players with flat feet stand and move differently than other players.

 Playing soccer with flat feet

+Because the arch of your foot absorbs shock when you run, it tends to reduce the stress on your muscles, bones, and joints.
 Since flat feet don’t allow you to absorb the shock of each step, your body may compensate and try to absorb the shock by changing your foot strike.

 Technically, this would be considered a change in your foot pronation.
-If you don’t feel any pain while playing soccer due to your flat feet, then great!
+If you don’t feel pain while playing soccer due to your flat feet, then great!
 Keep doing what you’re doing.

 Advantages of being flat-footed in soccer.

+We’re all looking for an edge to being the best soccer player, but unfortunately, being flat-footed doesn’t give you any superhuman soccer abilities.
 While it may not give you any special playing abilities, completing exercises designed for flat feet may help your foot and ankle strength and stability.

 I doubt many of your non-flat-footed competitors are taking the time and dedication to do that!

-How to fix flat soccer feet?
+How do you fix flat soccer feet?

 - Calf stretches